ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Experimental evaluation {{BBRv1-Evaluation}} showed that it caused a sustained rate of packet loss when multiple BBRv1 flows shared a bottleneck and the buffer size was less than roughly one and a half times the Bandwidth Delay Product (BDP).
-This was unsatisfactory, and indeed further versions have fixed this aspect of BBR {{BBR-draft}}.
+This was unsatisfactory, and indeed further versions provided a fix for this aspect of BBR {{BBR-draft}}.

 This requirement does not imply that the algorithm should react to packet losses